Hamstring Strains/Tears

 Due to their crossing of both joints, this makes them potentially higher risk of injury, compared to muscles that only cross one singular joint.

-These buggers make up for about a quarter of all injuries within the GAA, 29.1% in Football and 23.6% in Hurling (and that’s just the muscle) – that’s A LOT.
+These make up for about a quarter of all injuries within the GAA, 29.1% in Football and 23.6% in Hurling (and that’s just the muscle) – that’s a lot.

 What is also worth pointing out, is that of those roughly 25% injured athletes, nearly a third of those will re-injure.